utshomax/postman-docs/src/pages/docs/getting-started/about-postman-agent.md

 The Postman Cloud Agent enables you to bypass the limitations that exist in the browser by allowing API requests to originate in the browser, but be routed through Postman's cloud servers.
 The Cloud Agent overcomes the CORS limitations of browsers and acts as your agent for making API requests from the Postman web app.

-Your team can make a set number of requests using the Postman Cloud Agent each month.
+Your team can make a set number of requests using the Cloud Agent each month.
 Your [team's usage limits](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#team-usage-limits) are based on your [plan type](https://www.postman.com/pricing/).
 To view your team's usage of the Postman Cloud Agent, see [Managing add-ons](/docs/administration/billing/#managing-add-ons).

 > To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).

 ### The Postman Browser Agent

 The Postman Browser Agent sends API requests using your browser, with some [limitations](/docs/getting-started/installation-and-updates/#web-limitations).
-You might experience the CORS limitations of browsers when using the Postman Browser Agent.
+You might experience the CORS limitations of browsers when using the Browser Agent.

 ## Selecting a Postman Agent for requests